jarnosc/kbdspansk/README.md

 # kbdspansk

-A collection of Spanglish/Danorsk keyboard layouts for programmers.
+A collection of Spanglish/Danorsk keyboard layouts.